LilyGO/Watch-Document-EN/source/get-started/index.rst

 Getting Started
 ================

-This document is intended to guide users on how to use T-Wath
+This document is intended to guide users on how to use T-Watch

 .. figure:: ../../_static/get_started1.jpg
    :scale: 100